by Racing Heart 11 Jan 2018, 20:34

 Group 2 teams only - Livery Submission

-If you would like to submit your own livery for your Group 2 team, please wait on the official series base mod release.
+If you would like to submit your own livery for your Group 2 team, download the templates and base mod here by clicking.
 This will contain everything required to paint your car and preview it in rFactor.

 Also, please keep the primary/title sponsorships relevant to the Asia-Pacific region.
 Unless you're doing a one-off for Long Beach, I seriously doubt Popeye's wants anything to do with a Super GT team.